juancri/covid19-animation-generator/README.md

 ## Output

 The generated images will be in the output directory.
-Requires ImageMagick.

 ## Generate animation

 You can use convert to generate an animation.
+Requires ImageMagic (convert).

 ### GIF